 Can Not Having An Interpreter Permit You To Withdraw A Plea?

-Commonly, people will come back months and years later and claim that they did not understand what was going on in court, and that's why they took the deal they did.
+Commonly, people will return months or years later and claim that they did not understand what was happening in court, which is why they accepted the deal they did.
 A lot of times, we see this in immigration situations where somebody is now being deported from the country.

 Now, their immigration attorney presses them to claim that they didn't understand certain things.
-If this occurs, then there would be a motion filed to withdraw the plea based on the person not understanding.
+If this occurs, a motion will be filed to withdraw the plea due to the person's lack of understanding.

 If a person does not speak the language well or did not understand it at the time of the plea, they may have grounds to challenge the plea.
 However, if the plea is withdrawn, the prosecutors may still pursue charges.
-This underscores the importance of having an interpreter in court, as it can prevent misunderstandings that could lead to unintended legal consequences.
+This underscores the importance of having an interpreter in court, as it can prevent misunderstandings that could lead to unintended legal consequences, such as accepting a plea deal without fully understanding its implications.

-Having an interpreter in court is not just a formality, it's a crucial tool for understanding and defending yourself.
+Having an interpreter in court is not just a formality; it's a crucial tool for understanding and defending yourself.
 Without this assistance, you might find yourself in a difficult situation, possibly pleading guilty to something you're not actually guilty of.
-An interpreter empowers you to fully understand and participate in your case.
+An interpreter empowers you to understand and participate in your case fully, giving you a sense of control over your legal situation.

 Effective communication with your attorney is key to a successful defense.
-If you're not able to fully express your side of the story due to language barriers, your attorney may not be able to fully represent you.
+If you're not able to fully express your side of the story due to language barriers, your attorney may not be able to represent you fully.
 This is why having an interpreter is not just a right, but a necessity for a fair trial.
+Understanding this necessity should make you feel the importance of your rights in the legal system.

-That's really a legitimate argument; in my opinion, if someone is not using an interpreter, they don't speak very good English, and their attorney is not able to get their side of the story.
+That's a legitimate argument; in my opinion, if someone is not using an interpreter, they likely don't speak English very good English, and their attorney is unable to convey their side of the story.
 This would be a good argument that any of the proceedings relating to that situation should be null and void, and the person is entitled to have an interpreter at all stages of the proceedings.

 Do You Actually Have To Pay For The Interpreter In LA County?

-Typically, all interpreters in criminal cases are provided free of charge because everybody is entitled to have their rights protected, and everybody is obviously entitled to understand exactly what's going on with their criminal case.
+Typically, all interpreters in criminal cases are provided free of charge because everyone is entitled to have their rights protected, and everyone is obviously entitled to understand exactly what is going on with their criminal case.

-Where it sometimes gets a little bit tricky is if your attorney wants to visit in custody, then typically, if it's a private attorney, they're going to have to pay an interpreter to go out, meet them there, and it's going to have to be a court-certified interpreter.
+Where it sometimes gets a little tricky is if your attorney wants to visit you in custody.
+Typically, if it's a private attorney, they will have to pay for an interpreter to meet them there, and it must be a court-certified interpreter.

-Beyond this, in any of the court proceedings, the court will make sure that you get an attorney.
-If you have a public defender, the public defender can get the attorney for free for you and be able to communicate with you in and outside of court.
+Additionally, in any court proceeding, the court will ensure that you have an attorney.
+If you have a public defender, they can provide you with an attorney at no cost and communicate with you both in and outside of court.

 Does It Have To Be A Court-Certified Interpreter?

-When it comes to criminal cases, it's crucial that whoever is interpreting be certified by the court.
-Every time that person makes an appearance in the court, they have to say what their badge number is, and they have to keep up with certain standards to make sure whatever language they're interpreting for a criminal defendant in Los Angeles, they're doing it the right way, and they understand it.
+When it comes to criminal cases, the interpreter must be certified by the court.
+Every time that person appears in court, they must disclose their badge number and adhere to specific standards to ensure that the language they interpret for a criminal defendant in Los Angeles is done correctly and accurately, and that they understand it.

 I can't tell you how many times transcripts have been transcribed by an interpreter who needs to know what they're doing, and they mess it all up.
-They don't interpret the right way, and that can be crucial because if things aren't interpreted the right way, then a person cannot totally understand what's going on.
+They don't interpret it correctly, and that can be crucial because if things aren't interpreted correctly, then a person cannot fully understand what's going on.

-So, whoever the interpreter is in court has to be a court-certified interpreter and has to put their certification on the record, so when they're interpreting, the courts are satisfied that they're interpreting the right way and that the person understands them.
+So, whoever the interpreter is in court must be a court-certified interpreter and must put their certification on the record.
+This ensures that when they're interpreting, the courts are satisfied that they're interpreting accurately and that the person understands them.

 Also, a lot of times, what happens is somebody will enter into a plea and a form will have to fill out where the person has to read that, so in that circumstance, the court interpreter is responsible for reading the document to the person in their native language, and then certifying and signing at the end that they interpreted that.

-Of course, the court is going to ask the person – hey, did you get this read to you by a court-certified interpreter?
-Did you understand it?
+Of course, the court is going to ask the person, 'Hey, did you have this read to you by a court-certified interpreter?' ' Did you understand it?
 Do you have any questions?
-So, having an interpreter in an LA court speaks your language, your dialect that you understand – it's crucial and it's part of the criminal process.
+Having an interpreter in an LA court who speaks your language, your dialect that you understand, is crucial and is part of the criminal process.